CR-Formula/CR-Formula.github.io/docs/hardware/manufacturing.md

 - Hot air can be used to replace components and may be easier on smaller components.

 # Through Hole
-The easiest way to assemble through hole compnents is by hand.
+The easiest way to assemble through hole components is by hand.
 The best places to do this on campus are in Coover: the **TLA** (1313) and the **Signals Lab** (2011).
 It is best to use leaded solder with flux, or add flux when soldering.
 Follow these steps to solder a through-hole component to a PCB:
 **1. Prepare the PCB and Component:**
   - Ensure the PCB is clean and free of dust or residue.
   - Insert the through-hole component leads into the designated holes on the PCB.